Choose from the song time selections (suggestions included in book).

 "Blessed are the poor in spirit, for theirs is the kingdom of heaven."
 Matthew 5:3

-(Use the Memory Verse Puzzle activity to score memorized verses (Available
+(Use one of the memory verse activities to score memorized verses (Available with book purchase.)

 Craft: Empty Yourself Sand-Timer (Pattern and directions included with book purchase.)

 This craft reminds us to be empty (poor in spirit) so God can fill us with his love.
 Just for fun, use the sand-timers to race against the clock to recite the Be-Attitudes memory verse(s).

 BONUS Craft & Game Activity: Make N' Play "Catch The Beatitudes"